I have a question for the far left:

 I obtained a concealed carry permit to give myself more confidence when coming and going from my home, and while out with my family.

-That gun and training did their job: I had peace of mind within my fear.
+That gun and training did their job: I had peace of mind despite my fear.
 I knew that I was prepared, should I be faced with personal danger.

 I was dealing with a dangerous person who lived entirely outside the system and the law, a ‘bad guy’ who would have had his weapons whether they were legal or not.
 My ability to legally possess my own weapon, my own protection, gave me a sense of safety where even the dedicated police force could not, and did not, do anything for me.